 22 million new cases occur every year.
 Such is the predicted magnitude of cancer in 20 years’ time, according to the World Health Organization.
 To cope with this challenge, researchers are fighting the disease on an increasing number of fronts.
 The teams at Servier have chosen to concentrate on three of them.

-“Fifteen years ago, diagnosis of metastatic melanoma meant a rapid fatal outcome.
-Today, it is possible, with treatment, to expect a 5-year survival.
-And the field is changing at an extraordinary rate!”
 In an interview they granted to the academic journal “Future Oncology,” Patrick Therasse (Head of Clinical Development, Oncology) and Jean-Pierre Abastado (former Director of Oncology R&D) express their optimism.
 And for good reason: fighting cancer is advancing fast.

 An arsenal against cancer